Jim Ka To: 2008 Assault case

 On 4 November 2008, Jim was arrested by the Hong Kong police on suspicion of assault at the Hong Kong–Macau Ferry Terminal.
 He was charged with assault occasioning actual bodily harm, inflicting grievous bodily harm and assault occasioning actual bodily harm.
 On 26 May 2009, he was found guilty by the Kwun Tong Magistracy.
 He remained in custody after conviction and was sentenced to 15 months in prison on 16 June 2009.
 After three months in jail, he was released on appeal on 16 September 2009.

 2009 Formula BMW Pacific

 Jim racing in the 2009 Formula BMW Pacific race in Macau.

-After being released from jail, he entered the 2009 Formula BMW Pacific race at the 2009 Macau Grand Prix.
+After being released from jail, Jim entered the 2009 Formula BMW Pacific race at the 2009 Macau Grand Prix.
 He finished fourth in the race.
 It was the eighth time he raced in Macau.

 2010 Formula BMW Pacific

 Jim competed again in the Macau round of the 2010 Formula BMW Pacific season.
-He qualified 13th and finished 7th.
+He qualified 13th and finished seventh.